theeagleeyes/Hello-World/README.md

 # Hello-World
 Introductory repository
-Just doing the classic introdution
+Just doing the classic introduction

 Trying to get a feel